handwriteio/slate/source/includes/_intro.md

 We have language bindings in Shell and JavaScript, with Python and Ruby coming soon!

-If you have questions or feedback please feel free to reach out to us [here](https://www.handwrite.io/#contact).
+If you have questions or feedback please feel free to reach out to us [here](https://www.handwrite.io/contact).

 # Getting Started

 Handwrite uses API keys to allow access to the API.
 You must first sign up for a Handwrite account to obtain an API key.
-[Sign up here](https://www.handwrite.io/signup).
 You will be charged per card based on the plan you choose.

 Once you're logged in, you can create a key by going to the [developer dashboard](https://www.handwrite.io/integrations/api).